When Homogeneous Systems Meet Dissipation and Disorder: Summary

 \section{Summary}

 We have investigated the localization and topological properties of the non-equilibrium steady state in a system subject to bond dissipation and quasi-disorder.
 Our findings contribute significantly to the understanding of dissipation-driven localization and topological phase transitions.
 Crucially, we demonstrate that the initial state of the system plays a critical role in determining the localization properties of the non-equilibrium steady state under bond dissipation.
 Analysis of steady-state populations and Wigner distributions reveals that dissipation-induced localization is not independent of the initial state; rather, it is strongly influenced by the initial system properties.
-Notably, an initially compactly localized state remains delocalized in the non-equilibrium steady state.
-Furthermore, we find that the combination of bond dissipation and quasi-disorder provides an effective method for controlling the topological properties of the system.
+One can engineer topological nontrivial systems by tuning the bond dissipation strength.
+Furthermore, we find that the combination of bond dissipation and quasi-disorder provides an effective method for controlling the topological properties of the system as well.
 This combination can drive transitions between topologically trivial and non-trivial states, and vice-versa.

-This work is supported by the National Natural Science Foundation of China (Grants No. 12174346), Natural Science Foundation of Zhejiang Province (Grants No. LQN25A040012) and the start-up fund from Xingzhi college, Zhejiang Normal University.
+This research is supported by Zhejiang Provincial Natural Science Foundation of China under Grant No. LQN25A040012, the National Natural Science Foundation of China under Grant No. 12174346, and the start-up fund from Xingzhi College, Zhejiang Normal University.